Beauty Pop: Manga

 Beauty Pop ran in Ciao magazine for a total of 51 chapters, later bound into 10 volumes by publisher Shogakukan.
 Viz Media licensed the manga for an English release under their Shojo Beat line.

 The series underwent a short hiatus from Ciao, but came back in the October 2006, under the new title Beauty Pop Stage 2, though the volumes themselves stayed under the name Beauty Pop.
 The manga was also published in Vietnam by TVM Comics and France by Soleil Productions.

+A sequel manga titled Beauty Pop Returns began serialization on Shogakukan's Ciao Plus website on April 27, 2025.

 Volume listing

 Drama CD

 The series has also been adapted into a drama CD, which was released on November 25, 2004.
 The drama features Junko Minagawa as Kiri Koshiba, Tomokazu Seki as Shogo Narumi, Aoki Makoto as Kazuhiko Ochiai, Hiro Shimono as Kei Minami, Masayo Kurata as Kanako Aoyama, Hiroshi Shimozaki as Taro Komatsu, and Mitsuaki Hoshino as Seiji Koshiba.